KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 JKL> (map f (1 2 3))
 Eval error: More parameters (bindings) than supplied values (expressions): (a b) ...
 (1)
 ```
-(Incidentally, I redid the error messages in `Env` - where the binding occurs - to make the problem clearer)
 TODO - this fix is ongoing at the moment.
 Watch this space.